Honeymoon in Morocco:

 Chefchaouen

 The Blue Pearl of the Rif Mountains.
-Every alley is a photograph waiting to be taken.
-Walking hand-in-hand through its indigo streets at dusk is something that stays with you long after you leave.
+Every alley is a photograph waiting to happen.
+Walking hand in hand through its indigo streets at dusk is something that stays with you long after you leave.

 Merzouga & the Sahara